About Us

 Wausau, WI

-Prior to joining Extension, Kris worked for Cooperative Development Services working with private forest owners.
+Prior to joining Extension in 2004, Kris worked for Cooperative Development Services working with private forest owners.
 She also worked for Oregon State University as a researcher looking at spotted owl habitat and in the Peace Corps as an agroforestry volunteer in Haiti.

 Affiliate faculty